klane/databall/docs/_pages/data-exploration.md

 from databall.util import print_df
 ```

 The command below applies a plot style that is influenced by the beautiful graphs found on [FiveThirtyEight](http://fivethirtyeight.com/).
-I also wrote a function to further customize my plots to more closely mimick FiveThirtyEight graphs using this [DataQuest article](https://www.dataquest.io/blog/making-538-plots/) as a guide.
+I also wrote a function to further customize my plots to more closely mimic FiveThirtyEight graphs using this [DataQuest article](https://www.dataquest.io/blog/making-538-plots/) as a guide.

 ```python